 STEP FOUR: Place a colander over a large pot, and strain and discard the vegetables.

 STEP FIVE: Portion out the stock into airtight containers / mason jars.
-If you don’t think you’ll use up all your stock within the week, pop it in the freezer for up to three months.
+Keep it in the fridge for one week, or pop it in the freezer for up to three months.

 - 6-8 cups frozen vegetable scraps